Araeopteron

 Araeopteron is a genus of moths of the family Erebidae.
 The genus was erected by George Hampson in 1893.

 Taxonomy

 The genus has previously been classified in the subfamily Araeopteroninae within Erebidae or in the subfamily Acontiinae of the family Noctuidae.
+A recent overview of the diversity is given by Han & Kononenko (2021).

 Description

 Palpi slender and sickle shaped, reaching just above the vertex of the head.
 Antennae almost simple.
 Thorax and abdomen smoothly scaled.
 Tibia naked.
 Forewings rather long and narrow.
 The apex rounded.
 Veins 3, 4 and 8, 9, 10, 11 stalked, whereas veins 6 arise from below angle of cell and vein 7 from angle.
 Hindwings with veins 3, 4 and 6, 7 stalked.
 Vein 5 from middle of discocellulars.